tajhlande/lmae/README.md

     python render_test.py -v

+If all is successful, you will see a surprise animation demo!
 Press "return" on the app console to end the test.
 To run on the Raspberry Pi with the real LED matrix hardware: